emory-libraries/style-guide-guide/README.md

 ## Prerequisites

 This style guide was built using Brad Frost's [Style Guide Guide](https://github.com/bradfrost/style-guide-guide), which requires [Jekyll](https://jekyllrb.com/), a static site generator.
 Jekyll is built on top of [Ruby](https://www.ruby-lang.org/en/) and requires that Ruby 2.2.5 or greater be installed on your system and has been preloaded for use with [RubyGems](https://rubygems.org/).
 Additionally, this project requires [Bundler](https://bundler.io/) version 1.17.1 or greater for managing RubyGem dependencies.
+It has also been setup to utilize a [Grunt](https://gruntjs.com) wrapper for improved task automation.

 ## Installation